andybzn/GetDirectory/README.md

 ## Module Notes
-* On MacOS, recursively polling all the derectories (how I calculate size) will prompt for access to certain dirs (contacts, reminders, desktop etc.)
+* On MacOS, recursively polling all the directories (how I calculate size) will prompt for access to certain dirs (contacts, reminders, desktop etc.)
 * Dirs that are empty, or are symlinks will return a null or blank value for size.